eclipse-theia/theia-website/src/docs/user_ai.md

 **Please note:** The Anthropics API key will be stored in clear text.
 Use the environment variable `ANTHROPIC_API_KEY` to set the key securely.

 Configure available models in the settings under AI-features => AnthropicsModels.
-Default supported models include choices like claude-3-5-sonnet-latest.
+Default supported models include the latest Claude models available from Anthropic.

 ### Google AI